-Henri rolled his eyes again, while Lucas leaned back in the couch and laughed.
+Henri rolled his eyes again, while Lukas leaned back in the couch and laughed.

 Just then a woman came on board and into the lounge.
 The people in the room all stood up and greeted her.
 All but Henri, who looked like a person trying very hard not to sneer.
 A crew member then shut and sealed the outer and inner airlock doors, and the bright lighting of the lounge softened to indicate the ship now operated on internal power.
 Their cruise had begun.

 Winifred needed no introduction to her graduating class.
-Not only was her father hosting this cruise for all of them, her outgoing and friendly personality had made her the most popular graduate in the class.
+Not only was her father hosting this cruise for all of them, her outgoing and friendly personality had made her the most popular graduate among them.
 Being drop-dead gorgeous, at a time where genetic modification ensured nearly everyone was physically attractive, also didn’t hurt her popularity.
-Although no one really believed her, Winifred had insisted her family was from a long line of believers who eschewed genetic tampering, unless it was done to solve health issues.
+Although no one really believed her, Winifred insisted her family was from a long line of believers who eschewed genetic tampering, unless it was done to solve health issues.

 But now it was back to drowning.
 Winifred sighed inside, then spotted Henri looking at her from the couch, his face strained like he’d just bit a bitter bit of fruit.
 She worked her way through the others until she stood in front of him on the couch.

 “I’m sorry,” he said, standing quickly and holding out his hand, “I didn’t see you there.”

 “Are you making fun of me?”
 Winifred asked.
 She gave his hand a firm shake.